Compare import car insurance quotes now

 Finding the right import car policy however could mean that there are significant amounts to be saved via importing a vehicle so there may be lots to consider.

-The cost of import car insurance
+What is the cost of import car insurance?

 Another factor may be that as imported vehicles could be built differently to a UK model such as it could be a left hand drive or have other differences.
 This type of thing could impact the price of the vehicle and therefore premiums and so could be worth being aware of.